patchadevikasai/Todolist-build/README.md

 # TODO LIST
 ## OVERVIEW

 A modern React application for managing todos.
-Add, edit,search and delete tasks with ease!The Todo List application is a simple yet effective project built with React.js, a popular JavaScript library for building user interfaces.
+Add, edit,search and delete tasks with ease!This Todo List application is a simple yet effective project built with React.js, a popular JavaScript library for building user interfaces.
 This app is designed to help users manage their tasks efficiently through a clean and intuitive interface.
 ## Live Demo:
 ![todopic](https://github.com/user-attachments/assets/0b31d173-2760-42a3-b58a-159ac5f0b39a)